aoterodelaroza/aoterodelaroza.github.io/_critic2/03_installation.md

 patches addressing serious bugs will be introduced in the stable version; all new development happens in the development version.
 The stable version is compilable with all versions of gfortran starting at 4.9.
-All intel fortran compiler versions from 2011 onwards also compile the stable code.
+All Intel fortran compiler versions from 2011 onwards also compile the stable code.

-The development version can be compiled with gfortran-6 and later and with intel fortran 2019 and later.
+The development version can be compiled with gfortran-6 and later and with Intel fortran 2019 and later, although some recent versions of Intel fortran may cause problems if aggressive optimization is used.
 All other compilers tested have issues, and fail to produce a working binary.
 This is the list of compilers tested:

 * gfortran 4.8: critic2 cannot be compiled because allocatable
   components in user-defined types are not supported in this and older